 First up were the next two Developer Previews, which prepared developers for the changes coming to Android and allowed them to update their apps accordingly.
 Most of the changes in Developer Previews are under the hood, so not too many visual changes came with those.

 Next up are the betas.
 The first Android 12 beta released in May after Google finally announced Android 12’s consumer-facing features.
 The second beta came in June, and the third is expected in July.
 There is the fourth release before its final release, but this is the point where Google expects the platform to have stabilized, with no big changes incoming.

 Last but not least is the public release of Android 12.
 This will likely happen toward the end of August or the beginning of September.

 Initially, all Pixel devices from the Pixel 3 and later will get Android 12, along with some Android One partners.
 For Android 11, Sony, OnePlus, and Xiaomi all participated in the betas, and as such got the final release when it was available or very soon after.
 The same thing recurred this year, with the Android 12 beta being available on phones from Asus, OnePlus, Oppo, Realme, Sharp, Tecno, TCL, Vivo, Xiaomi, and ZTE.
 It’s possible that supported phones will get a speedy release, though no official announcements have been made just yet.

 Eventually, all high-end phones and most midrange phones from the past year or so should get Android 12.
 But it may take a while.
 After all, look at the Galaxy S20 series, which only got Android 11 starting in January, though Google finalized the OS in September.
 It’s pretty common for even flagship phones to get the next major software update two or more months after it’s released by Google.

-If you still want to forge ahead, you can check out the Android 12 Developer Preview for yourself here.
-As Android 12 progresses, and eventually rolls out to the public, we’ll update this guide with more information.
+As Android 12 progresses and eventually rolls out to the public, we’ll update this guide with more information.